Duch ran a well-oiled machine. He processed people, personally approving every confession.

 The Akha once maintained a large degree of political autonomy from lowland centres – a condition of statelessness.

 A DNA study questions whether the Aboriginal people of Australia were isolated after their arrival 40,000 years ago.

-The Sympathizer is bold, bright, ambitious, and beautiful – nine stories written from an array of viewpoints.
+The Refugee is bold, bright, ambitious, and beautiful – nine stories written from an array of viewpoints.